alexdevero/alex-devero-blog/__drafts__/draft--access-object-keys.md

 // Get all entries
 const myObjEntries = Object.entries(man)

-myObjEntries.forEach((entry) => {
+// Use forEach() method to iterate over man object entries myObjEntries.forEach((entry) => {
   // Use destructuring assignment
   // to get direct access to keys and values